fsantanna-no/p2p-tml-paper/rita-24/response.md

 -------------------------------------------------------------------------------

-Regarding the middleware & protocol:
+Regarding the middleware & protocol (comments A.4-A.6):

 ### Comment A.4